andrjas/data_check/docs/sql.md

 # Executing arbitrary SQL code

-You can run any SQL file against the database by using the `--sql-files` command:
+You can run any SQL file against the database by using the `sql --files` command:

 `data_check sql --files sql_file.sql other_file.sql`